b13/container/README.md

 ### BeforeContainerConfigurationIsAppliedEvent

-* change container configuration for 3rd party extensions container
+* change container configuration for 3rd party extensions container you have installed
 * apply same configuration to all or a set of containers (e.g. ``gridTemplate``)

-### ApplyContentDefenderConfigurationEvent

-this allowes you to change content_defender configuration at runtime, usefull for multisite installations e.g. have different allowed elements on different sites
+* **Note** grid and CType cannot be changed

 ### BeforeContainerPreviewIsRendered